IUCompilerCourse/IU-P423-P523-E313-E513-Fall-2020/README.md

 fame.
 The testing will include both new tests and all of the tests from prior assignments.

+You may request feedback on your assignments prior to the due date.
+Just commit your work to github and send us email.

 Assignments may be turned in up to one week late with a penalty of one letter grade.

 Students are responsible for understanding the entire assignment and all of the code that their team produces.
 The midterm and final exam are designed to test a student's understanding of the assignments.

+Students are free to discuss and get help on the assignments from anyone or anywhere.
+When posting questions on Piazza, it is OK to post your code.

+In contrast, for quizzes and exams, students are asked to work alone.
+The quizzes and exams are closed book.
+We will be using Respondus Monitor for online proctoring.

 The Final Project is due Dec.
 4 and may be turned in late up to Dec.
 11.